Augustin Vérot

-Jean Marcel Pierre Auguste Vérot, known commonly as Augustin Vérot (May 1804 – June 10, 1876) was a French-born American prelate of the Catholic Church who served as the first bishop of the Diocese of St. Augustine in Florida (1870–1876).
+Jean Marcel Pierre Auguste Vérot P.S.S., known commonly as Augustin Vérot (May 1804 – June 10, 1876) was a French-born American Catholic prelate who served as the first bishop of St. Augustine in Florida from 1870 until his death in 1876.

-Vérot previously served as the third bishop of the Diocese of Savannah in Georgia (1861–1870) and as the vicar apostolic of Florida (1857-1870).
+Vérot previously served as bishop of Savannah in Georgia (1861–1870) and as vicar apostolic of Florida (1857–1870).
+He was a member of the Society of Saint-Sulpice (Sulpicians).

 Biography

 Early life

 Augustin Vérot was born on May 23, 1805, in Le Puy-en-Velay in France.
 He studied at St-Sulpice seminary in Paris.

+Priesthood

-Vérot was ordained into the priesthood for the Society of Priests of Saint Sulpice by Archbishop Hyacinthe-Louis de Quélen on September 20, 1828.
-He subsequently joined the Society of Saint-Sulpice and in 1830 immigrated to the United States, working in Baltimore, Maryland.
-Vérot taught science, philosophy, and theology at St. Mary's College in Baltimore and at its seminary until 1853.
-He served as pastor of Saint Paul Catholic Parish in Ellicott's Mills, Maryland from 1853 to 1858.
+Vérot was ordained into the priesthood in Paris, France, for the Sulpicians by Archbishop Hyacinthe-Louis de Quélen on September 20, 1828.
+The Supicians then sent him to Baltimore, Maryland to serve in the Archdiocese of Baltimore.
+Vérot taught science, philosophy, and theology at St. Mary's College, the Sulpician college in Baltimore, for 23 years.

+The Sulpicians assigned Vérot as pastor of Saint Paul Parish in Ellicott's Mills, Maryland in 1853.
+During his tenure in Ellicott City, he brought teachers and staff, plus support from the Christian Brothers, for Rock Hill College in that community.